Untreated hearing loss is changing your brain

 May 16, 2024

-An image of a brain with the words untreated hearing loss is changing your brain
+An advertisement for untreated hearing loss is changing your brain

 Research reveals that hearing loss actually rewires your neural pathways